patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/20160517_214941.jpg)

 Note:
-And from some old screen monitor I found in my basement and a raspberryPi.
-I got to setup this frame... that I can push content easily from the web
+So I found a couple of Computer Screens on my basement I hook them up with a RaspberryPi.
+And I got this nice frame that I can push content directly from my book's editor.

 --